These are poems I wrote in a different phase of my life—when my understanding of people, pain, and the world was still forming.

 One day your friends will stab you,

-Not only in the back, but in the chest
+Not only in the back, but also in the chest

 Just let the circumstances change,